dnsimple/dnsimple-support/content/articles/masking-domains.markdown

 Domain Masking (or URL Masking) is when you set up a website to display the content of another while hiding the destinations URL.
 For example, if you wanted to make the website `examplemail.com` show the content of `mail.example.com/email/login` without the user knowing they are accessing `mail.example.com`, you'd use Domain Masking.

-This is often done with HTML iframes or setting up a proxy.
+This is often done with HTML iframes, or by setting up a proxy.

 ## Can DNSimple mask my domain for me?

-No. Modifying the URL is not a functionality of DNS.
+No. URL modification is not a DNS functionality.
 We have chosen not to develop a helper for this.

 If you don't mind displaying the destination URL, you can set up a [`URL` Record](/articles/cname-record) to point to the destination.

-If you're in control of the destination website, you can set up an `ALIAS` or `CNAME` record to point to the destination, and configure the destination systems to redirect the correct page.
+If you control the destination website, you can set up an `ALIAS` or `CNAME` record to point to the destination, and configure the destination systems to redirect to the correct page.

 Adding both an `ALIAS`/`CNAME` and a `URL` record does not combine behaviors of the two.
 It will return both records to the user, creating an inconsistent and incorrect experience.